apache/geode-examples/clientSecurity/README.md

 # Geode security example - Client

-This example demonstrates basic command security and user authentication in a client application backed by a secured Geode cluster, also it demonstrates use of secure sockets (SSL) between all members and between client/server.
+This example demonstrates basic command security and user authentication in a client application backed by a secured Geode cluster.
+It also demonstrates use of secure sockets (SSL) between all members and between a client and a server.
 This example assumes that Java is installed.

 ## Security Basics